The Graduate School

 Message from the Vice Provost and Dean of The Graduate School

-Welcome to the Graduate Bulletin of the University of North Carolina at Greensboro.
-The Bulletin serves as the student’s contract with the University and provides guidance relating to policies, procedures, and deadlines regarding graduate study.
-The Bulletin also provides descriptions of our post baccalaureate and graduate certificates, master’s degrees, and doctoral degree programs.
+Welcome to the University Catalog of the University of North Carolina at Greensboro.
+The catalog serves as the student’s contract with the University and provides guidance relating to policies, procedures, and deadlines regarding graduate study.
+It also provides descriptions of our graduate certificates, master’s degrees, and doctoral degree programs.
 Included are course descriptions, degree requirements, and other regulations.
-The Bulletin is provided in an electronic format that allows students and advisors to use key words to quickly and easily search and find the exact sections that pertain to questions at hand.
+The catalog is provided in an electronic format that allows students and advisors to use key words to quickly and easily search and find the exact sections that pertain to questions at hand.

-UNCG has a graduate enrollment of over 3,100 students.
-The University has grown over the years and there are now more than 50 certificate, 55 masters, 26 doctoral, and 2 education specialist programs available to students.
-In addition to being directly admitted into our degree programs, some students prefer to experience graduate education by taking courses as non-degree students through the VISIONS or BRYAN PRELUDE programs.
+UNC Greensboro has a graduate enrollment of over 3,600 students.
+The University has grown over the years and there are now more than 55 certificate, 60 masters, and 30 doctoral programs available to students.
+In addition to being directly admitted into our degree programs, some students prefer to experience graduate education by taking courses as non-degree students.
 Other students begin their studies in certificate programs and later work to complete a master’s degree.

-Please view this Graduate Bulletin as one of many resources available to you.
+Please view the University Catalog as one of many resources available to you.
 If you have unanswered questions or want to explore further, please do not hesitate to visit The Graduate School or call our office at (336) 334-5596.

 Kelly J. Burke, DMA